red-hat-storage/rook/Documentation/Storage-Configuration/Advanced/cephx-key-rotation.md

 Rotation requires most Ceph daemons to restart, so this operation is best done at the same time the CephCluster `spec.cephVersion.image` is updated -- when daemons will normally need to restart.

+Rook automatically detects the best CephX key type for daemon keys.
+Do not set this unless required to work around some issue.

 ### "Non-daemon" keys

 Non-daemon keys may reasonably require user action beyond Rook API controls.